ItsNoahJ/Ebay-Auto/README.md

    - Verify the model is loaded
    - Check if the API server is running on port 1234

-2. "TMDB client disabled"
+2. "API integration disabled"
-   - Verify your TMDB API key in .env
+   - Open Settings dialog and verify API keys
    - Check internet connection
-   - Ensure the API key has proper permissions
+   - Test connection using the "Test Key" buttons
+   - For Discogs, ensure both Consumer Key and Secret are entered

 3. "No text extracted"
    - Try adjusting image lighting and angle